Duan-JM/awesome-papers-fewshot/nlp/other_tasks/README.md

     * How can we let language guide representation learning in machine learning models?
 - [ACL 2021] TextSETTR: Few-Shot Text Style Extraction and Tunable Targeted Restyling
 - [ACL 2021] A Closer Look at Few-Shot Crosslingual Transfer: The Choice of Shots Matters
+- [EMNLP 2021] AStitchInLanguageModels: Dataset and Methods for the Exploration of Idiomaticity in Pre-Trained Language Models
+- [EMNLP 2021] Semi-Supervised Exaggeration Detection of Health Science Press Releases
+- [EMNLP 2021] Learning Opinion Summarizers by Selecting Informative Reviews